 Latest Developments in Maintaining Taiwanese

 In Thailand right now I have little opportunity to speak Taiwanese.
 Almost all of the local people speak Thai, and the Thai-Chinese here speak the Taechiu sub-dialect of Minnan which is about 30 percent similar to Taiwanese.
 Fortunately, I was able to hear and use Taiwanese a lot during my visit to Taiwan at the end of November 2014. l first visited my son, his mother, and some ex-relatives who are all native Taiwanese.
 I then spent an additional two days touring Taipei with my present Thai wife.
 It was a very interesting experience interpreting between the Thai language and Taiwanese.
-At present, I am continuing my Taiwanese education through online study.
+At present, I am continuing my Taiwanese education through online study and review.